ntdai95/Resume-Projects/Distributed Ocean Data ML Platform with RAG/README.md

 and recorded in `data/manifests/source_manifest.jsonl`, so `/provenance` can trace any prediction or document back to the exact source file it came from.

+A seventh source, ONC's Baynes Sound meteorological station (~120k rows, 1-minute resolution, pulled live from ONC's public ERDDAP server), backs the air temperature comparison in `scripts/air_temperature_benchmark.py`.
+It's independent of the six files above -- CSV rather than NetCDF, and not part of the Bronze/Silver/Gold pipeline -- so it isn't in this table or the SHA256 manifest.

 ---